Marcel Hansen (criminal): Edith Andrup

+The bicyle of Lene Buchardt Rasmussen, exhibited at the Danish Police Museum in Copenhagen.

 On February 16, 1987, Hansen broke into the Valby apartment of 73-year-old widow Edith Louise Andrup.
 He knocked her out using ether, before proceeding to strangle her with his bare hands.
 After the murder, he stole her jewelry and money, leaving behind a lit candle as well as four open gas taps in the kitchen, in an attempt to blow up the apartment.
 Marcel Lychau Hansen was employed to help her move furniture about a month before her killing.
 He was questioned several times by police in 1987, but only charged with her murder in 2010.
 At the Copenhagen City Court on December 22, 2011, he was convicted of the murder, and also of attempted arson that could endanger other people's lives.

 Lene Rasmussen

 Here you can see the Kalvebod Fælled, which, like the Fasanskoven only a few kilometers away, is a densely populated birch forest.

 On August 29, 1990, the 40-year-old schoolteacher Lene Buchardt Rasmussen was riding home to her apartment in Peter Sabroesgade, in Copenhagen's southwest quarter.
 She had brought a pair of binoculars, as she wanted to study birds at the Kalvebod Fælled.
 But when she did not return home that evening, her husband notified police.
 The following day, a police search was initiated, aided by helicopters and cadaver dogs.
 On September 3, the police helicopter found her bicycle, left by a tree in Fasanskoven, and later that day, Rasmussen's body was found.
 She had been raped and subsequently strangled, with her killer having stolen her silver ring and watch, probably as trophies.
 The case had stalled for a long time, as DNA evidence from semen found on the victim couldn't be matched to a perpetrator.
 On November 1, 2010, police reported that the man who had murdered Lene Rasmussen is the same person who committed two rapes in 2005 and 2010, as the DNA from the three crime scenes matched.
 At the Copenhagen City Court on December 22, 2011, Hansen was convicted of this murder.